AlaaAlhelal-hub/Capstone/README.md

 git clone https://github.com/AlaaAlhelal-hub/Capstone.git
 ```

-### Installing Python 3.8 Dependencies
+### Installing Dependencies

+1. To install Python 3.8 follow the instructions here (https://docs.python.org/3/)

-1. install dependencies by running this command:
+2. install dependencies by running this command:
 ```
 pip install -r requirements.txt
 ```

-2. Make sure to editing the DATABASE_URL variable in the setup.sh file to database url of your database, after that run:
+3. Make sure to editing the DATABASE_URL variable in the setup.sh file to database url of your database, after that run:
 ```
 source setup.sh
 ```
 This will setup the environment variables and run database migrations.

-3. To run the server use the command below:
+4. To run the server use the command below:
 ```
 flask run
 ```

+## API ARCHITECTURE AND TESTING

-## Testing
+### Testing
 To run tests, first you need to edit the DATABASE_URL_TEST variable in the test_app.sh file to your test database url, then run:
 ```
 source test_app.sh